Periods and Superstring Amplitudes: Introduction

 The forms and chains entering the definition of periods may depend on parameters (moduli).
 As a consequence the periods satisfy linear differential equations with algebraic coefficients.
 This type of differential equations is known as generalized Picard--Fuchs equations or Gauss--Manin systems.
-A subclass of the latter describes the $A$--hypergeometric system\footnote{The initial data for a GKZ--system is an integer matrix $A$ together with a parameter vector~$\gamma$.
-For a given matrix $A$ the structure of the GKZ--system depends on the properties of the vector~$\gamma$ defining non--resonant and resonant systems.} or Gelfand--Kapranov--Zelevinsky (GKZ) system relevant to tree--level string scattering.
-One notorious example of periods are multivariate (multidimensional) or generalized hypergeometric functions\footnote{More precisely, at an algebraic value of their argument their value is $\fc{1}{\pi}\frak P$, with $\frak P$ being the set of periods.}.
+A subclass of the latter describes the $A$--hypergeometric system\footnote{The initial data for a GKZ--system is an integer matrix $A\in \IZ^{r\times n}$ together with a parameter vector~$\gamma\in\IC^r$.
+For a given matrix $A$ the structure of the GKZ--system depends on the properties of the vector~$\gamma$ defining non--resonant and resonant systems.
+E.g.~a non--resonant system of $A$--hypergeometric equations is irreducible~\cite{Beuk}.} or Gelfand--Kapranov--Zelevinsky (GKZ) system relevant to tree--level string scattering.
+One notorious example of periods are multivariate (multidimensional) or generalized hypergeometric functions\footnote{More precisely, at an algebraic value of their argument their value is $\fc{1}{\pi}\wp$, with $\wp$ being the set of periods.}.
 In the non--resonant case the solutions of the GKZ system can be represented by generalized Euler integrals \cite{GKZ}, which appear as world--sheet integrals in superstring tree--level amplitudes and integrate to multiple Gaussian hypergeometric functions \cite{OprisaWU}.
 Other occurrences of periods as physical quantities are string compactifications on Calabi--Yau manifolds.
-According to Batyrev the period integrals of Calabi--Yau toric varieties also satisfy GKZ systems.
-Therefore, the GKZ system is generic to functions describing physical effects in string theory as periods.
+According to Batyrev the period integrals of Calabi--Yau toric varieties are also governed by GKZ systems.
+Therefore, the GKZ system is ubiquitous to functions describing physical effects in string theory as periods.